colbyn/colbyn/PERSONAL-BIO.md

         </desmos>
     </include>
     ```
-- The above tool lead to the culmination of [colbyn's mathematical notes]( https://colbyn.github.io/school-notes-spring-2020/ ).
+- The above tool lead to the culmination of [colbyn's math notes]( https://colbyn.github.io/school-notes-spring-2020/ ).
 Which I used to great effect and yet such left much to be desired.
     What I wanted was:

     - Seamless support for typeset and hand drawn notes.